open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 [Prometheus Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/prometheusreceiver/README.md).

 #### Configuration
-The following is the YAML config for the OTel collector CR.
-Note that this collector is running in a namespace called `opentelemetry`, but it can run in whatever namespace you like.
+The following is the YAML config for the OTel Collector CR.
+Note that this Collector is running in a namespace called `opentelemetry`, but it can run in whatever namespace you like.

 The main components are: